 In March 2018, the Borough contracted with Advanced Disposal to provide for trash pickup for Chalfont Borough residents.
 The contract has a June 1st renewal date and Advance Disposal bills and collects for this service.
-In 2018, the standard contract rate was \$229.32 per household per year.
+The June 1, 2020, standard contract rate was \$243.29 per household per year.
 Household trash is picked up once a week on Friday.
 Residents may dispose of six bags of trash and yard waste per pick up, plus one bulk item per week.
 The recycling pickup day is every Friday, plus there are one spring and three fall leaf collection days.